 Details about my formal credentials explained

-I am a licensed, trauma trained, credentialed and accredited psychologist and art therapist (ATR) who is a licensed professional counselor (LPCC).
+I am a licensed, trauma trained, credentialed and accredited psychologist and board-certified art therapist (ATR-BC) who is also a licensed professional counselor (LPCC) and supervisor in training.
+I also have a Bachelor of Fine Arts (BFA) in photography and media.

 This means I have a Masters' Degree in my field and I have been qualified and certified by the State's professional board after successfully completing the many years necessary education, exams, training and practice.

-I also am a registered art therapist (ATR) and completed a Masters' Program (Adler Graduate School) accredited by the American Art Therapy Association (AATA) and an undergraduate degree (BFA) in studio art and critical thinking (MCAD).
+I also am a board certified and registered art therapist (ATR-BC) and completed a Masters' Program (Adler Graduate School) accredited by the American Art Therapy Association (AATA) and an undergraduate degree (BFA) in studio art and critical thinking (MCAD).
 This means I have a master’s degree, have met rigorous educational standards, and, as an art therapist, I have completed the required amount of supervision and clinical hours to meet ATCB registration standards.
-My Board Certification is currently pending.
+My Board Certification was completed in 2022.

-As a therapist, I sit with more than 5+ years and 3,000+ hours of therapeutic experience as a clinician, including 40+ hours of complex trauma systems training.
+As a therapist, I sit with more than 6+ years and 4,000+ hours of therapeutic experience as a clinician, including 40+ hours of formal complex trauma systems training.
 I have ongoing trainings in Somatics, Art, Education, Social Justice, Transgender Health and Rights, and Neuropsychology.

 My professional affiliations include; American Counseling Association, American Art Therapy Association (AATA) as a Credentialed Professional, Minnesota Art Therapy Association Member, MN LGBTQ+ Therapists’ Network Member, Adaptive Internal Resourcing (AIR) Network, and Inclusive Therapists' Member.